pippinbarr/cart253-2018/modules/tools-version-control/tools-version-control.md

 ???

 - If you work on your own computer then this won't happen to you and you'll be able to just keep using the same folder as if nothing had happened
-- You _could_ try keeping your `cart253-2018` repository folder inside your hosted folder on the CDA computers, which would mean it won't be deleted
+- You __could__ try keeping your `cart253-2018` repository folder inside your hosted folder on the CDA computers, which would mean it won't be deleted
-- _But_ your GitHub Desktop settings _will_ still be deleted and so it's probably just easier to clone your repository each time you sit down to work
+- __But__ your GitHub Desktop settings __will__ still be deleted and so it's probably just easier to clone your repository each time you sit down to work

 ---

+## Ignorance is bliss

+- There are certain kinds of files that you __never__ want to commit to your repository
+- For example, on a Mac there is that stupid secret file called `.DS_Store` that gets created in every folder - we don't need it in our repository
+- Fortunately, there is a special kind of file in Git-based version called `.gitignore`
+- For now let's tell our GitHub Desktop to ignore `.DS_Score`

+---

+## Ignore `.DS_Store`

+- In __GitHub Desktop__
+- Make sure you `cart253-2018` repository is the Current Repository selected in the top left
+- Go to `Repository > Repository Settings...`
+- Selected the `Ignored Files` tab
+- Type `.DS_Store` in the text field
+- Click `Save`
+- Notice that doing this __changes your repository__ (because it adds a `.gitignore` file)
+- So you need to now __commit__ and __push__ the file

+---

 ## Activity

-Given that we have done [Exercise 0](../../exercises/Exercise-0.md) we have a JavaScript project we could put into our repository!
+Given that we have done [Exercise 0](../../exercises/Exercise-0.md) (RIGHT?) we have a JavaScript project we could put into our repository!
 So:

-1. Name your Exercise 0 folder `exercise0`
+1. Find your Exercise 0 folder and rename it to `exercise0`
 2. Create a folder called `exercises` inside your `cart253-2018` repository folder
 3. Put the `exercise0` folder into the `exercises` folder
 4. Go to GitHub Desktop and check that it sees the changes